kremenovic/todo-app/README.md

 My second github portfolio project is Todo List.
 In this project I used <u>BEM</u> for HTML and SCSS, and for functionalities I used vanilla JS.

-Todo list has a nice amount of functionalities such as:
+Todo list has a nice amount of functions such as:

 - Add todo
 - Edit todo